DNP—Pediatric Clinical Nurse Specialist

 By combining advanced practice nursing skills and knowledge of how to evaluate evidence-based research, you are empowered to become a more efficient and effective practitioner.

-Successful Pediatric CNS graduates are eligible to sit for the Clinical Nurse Specialist in Pediatrics examination through the American Nurses Credentialing Center (ANCC).
+Successful Pediatric CNS graduates are eligible to sit for the Clinical Nurse Specialist in Pediatrics examination through the American Association of Critical-Care Nurses.

 The University of Washington Doctor of Nursing Practice program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) through 2024.